General Terms of ZIPZERO’s Partnerships Agreement

 (b) as may be required by law, a court of competent jurisdiction or any governmental or regulatory authority.

-9.1 We will not provide you with any personal data of the Users.
-The data delivered to the you in the Generated Sales Reports will be in anonymised form.
+10.1 We will not provide you with any personal data of the Users.
+The Data made available to you through the Partner Dashboard (if applicable) and included in the Generated Sales Reports will be in anonymised form.

-9.2 We acknowledge that, for the purposes of the Data Protection Laws, should they at any time be applicable in any way to the Contract, ZIPZERO is the Controller and you are the Processor of Personal Data.
+10.2 We acknowledge that, for the purposes of the Data Protection Laws, should they at any time be applicable in any way to the Contract, ZIPZERO is the Controller, and you are the Processor of Personal Data.

 (b) with immediate effect by giving written notice to the other party if: